Informative Path Planning with Guaranteed Estimation Uncertainty: Experiments

 \subsection{Benchmark Experiments}

 We benchmarked the proposed methods on the Shuttle Radar Topography Mission~(SRTM) dataset~\cite{SRTM}, which provides high-resolution digital elevation data worldwide.
-We focused on the region near \(47^\circ\mathrm{N},\,124^\circ\mathrm{W}\), chosen for its complex, non-stationary spatial structure; results for three additional locations are reported in the Appendix.
+We focused on the region near $(45^\circ\mathrm{N},\,123^\circ\mathrm{W})$, chosen for its complex, non-stationary spatial structure; results for three additional locations are reported in the Appendix.
 All benchmarks were run on a computer with an Intel i9-14900K CPU and 64~GB of RAM.

-As a baseline, we used \textsc{HexCover}~\cite{DuttaWTS23}, which produces informative path planning~(IPP) solutions with guaranteed estimation uncertainty.
-We compared \textsc{HexCover} against \textsc{GreedyCover}~(Section~\ref{subsec:path-greedy-tsp}) and \textsc{GCBCover}~(Section~\ref{subsec:path-gcb}). \textsc{GCBCover} was evaluated both with and without an explicit distance budget.
-We used a non-stationary Attentive kernel~\cite{ChenKL22}, which models the field using a mixture of RBF kernels to capture spatially varying correlations.
-Since \textsc{HexCover} is limited to a stationary RBF kernel, we set its lengthscale to the \emph{smallest} lengthscale inferred by the trained Attentive kernel---a conservative choice that usually preserves the uncertainty guarantee.
+To model the environment, we employ a non-stationary Attentive kernel~\cite{ChenKL22}, which utilizes a mixture of Radial Basis Function (RBF) kernels to capture spatially varying correlations.
+We optimize the kernel hyperparameters by fitting a Gaussian process~(GP)~\cite{RasmussenW05} to data collected along an initial pilot path.
+To generate this path, we uniformly sample locations in the domain $\mathcal{X}$, cluster them using $k$-means~\cite{Bishop06}, and select 10 resulting centroids as waypoints.
+A Traveling Salesperson Problem~(TSP) solver~\cite{Christofides22} is then used to compute a route through them.
+After collecting 350 measurements along this pilot trajectory to initialize the GP, the learned kernel function and likelihood noise variance are provided to each planner to generate solution paths.
+Figure~\ref{fig:gt} shows the SRTM ground truth for $(45^\circ\mathrm{N},\,123^\circ\mathrm{W})$, along with the spatially varying lengthscales learned by the Attentive kernel.

-We trained the Attentive kernel by fitting a Gaussian process~(GP)~\cite{RasmussenW05} to data collected along an initial pilot path.
-The pilot path was generated by uniformly sampling locations in the domain $\mathcal{X}$, clustering these samples using $k$-means~\cite{Bishop06}, and selecting the resulting cluster centroids as waypoints.
-We used 10 waypoints for the pilot path, then computed a route through them with a Traveling Salesperson Problem~(TSP) solver~\cite{Christofides22}.
-We collected 350 measurements along this pilot path to initialize the GP.
-Figure~\ref{fig:gt} shows the SRTM ground truth for \(47^\circ\mathrm{N},\,124^\circ\mathrm{W}\), along with the spatially varying lengthscales learned by the Attentive kernel.
-The learned kernel function and likelihood noise variance were then provided to each planner to generate solution paths with guaranteed estimation uncertainty.
+We evaluated our proposed methods, \textsc{GreedyCover} (Section~\ref{subsec:path-greedy-tsp}) and \textsc{GCBCover} (Section~\ref{subsec:path-gcb}), considering \textsc{GCBCover} in both unconstrained and budgeted-distance settings.
+We compared these methods against two established baselines.
+The first, \textsc{HexCover}~\cite{DuttaWTS23}, generates IPP solutions with estimation uncertainty guarantees.
+Since \textsc{HexCover} requires a stationary RBF kernel, we set its lengthscale to the minimum value inferred by the trained Attentive kernel---a conservative choice that usually preserves the uncertainty guarantee.
+The second, \textsc{Continuous-SGP}~\cite{JakkalaA25b}, is a high-performance IPP method known to outperform mutual-information and variance-based approaches, though it lacks formal uncertainty guarantees.